Month-to-Month Rental Agreement Template

 These contracts are typically the middle ground between a Tenancy At Will (a contract-less and timeframe-free arrangement) and a Year Long Rental Agreement, or whatever specific timeframe is noted in the agreement.

 What is in the Month-to-Month Rental Agreement Template?

-- Description of Rental Property
+- Description of Rental Property and Real Estate Address

 - Rental Term (move-in date) and month-to-month terms